egconley/Resume/resume2019.md

 **College and Career Readiness Specialist**
 _Alderwood Middle School, Lynnwood WA, Dec 2012 - Oct 2018_

-* Organized the biannual school-wide Career Day event for 830 students, including
+* Organized the biannual school-wide Career Day event for 830 students
-  - recruitment of 67 presenters, management of student workshop sign-up,
+    - recruited 67 presenters and managed of student workshop sign-up
-  - development of a scheduling program in R that places students into workshops based on student choice and matches underrepresented students with presenters who are underrepresented in their field,
+    - develope a scheduling program in R that placed students into workshops based on student choice and matched underrepresented students with presenters who are underrepresented in their field
-  - management and distribution of individual student Career Day schedules, including the development and execution of a for loop in R that renders an unique PDF for each student,
+    - managed and distributed of individual student Career Day schedules
-  - coordination of teacher workshop supervision and room assignment,
+    - coordinated of teacher workshop supervision and room assignment
-  - compilation of student workshop reflections to share with school staff and presenters
+    - compiled student workshop reflections to share with school staff and presenters
 * Served as College Bound Principal Designee to facilitate for eligible students to complete the College Bound Scholarship application, earning state recognition as a Gold Star school.
 * Organized 130 students annually to attend the La Chispa Leadership Conference, the Students of Color Career Conference, and the Expanding Your Horizons Conference.
 * Served as Naviance Site Manager to coordinate school-wide completion of college/career planning tasks.